hirusha-adi/tab-spoofing/README.md

 #### How to Use:

 It’s simple to add **Tab Spoofer** to any project.
-Just follow the instructions in the tabs above to pick the version you need.
+Just follow the instructions in the folders above to pick the version you need.

 ### Inspired by: [sizeof.cat](https://sizeof.cat/)